surveycto/ranking-choices/README.md

 This field will return a space-separated list of all choices in the order they were ranked.
 You can use the [selected-at()](https://docs.surveycto.com/02-designing-forms/01-core-concepts/09.expressions.html#Help_Forms_selected-at) function to retrieve each rank.
 For example, if the field is called "ranking", you can use the expression `selected-at(${ranking}, 0)` to retrieve the value of the choice ranked number 1, `selected-at(${ranking}, 1)` to retrieve the value of the choice ranked number 2, and so on.

+This field plug-in also inherits functionality from the [baseline-select_multiple](https://github.com/surveycto/baseline-select_multiple) field plug-in.

 [![Download now](extras/other-images/download-button.png)](https://github.com/surveycto/ranking-choices/raw/master/rankingchoices.fieldplugin.zip)

 ## Default SurveyCTO feature support